 Each Member-At-Large is responsible for providing insight and input to the Board from the membership as a whole, and for taking on responsibilities within the activities of the Society as needed and deemed necessary by the Board.

 The member-at-large elected in the even years serves specifically to manage the adjudication process for the SEAMUS Conferences, including soliciting nominations for adjudicators.

 3.2 Appointed Members of the Board

 Appointed Members of the Board are identified by the President.
 They are appointed or re-appointed by majority approval of the Elected Board.
-Majority approval will be greater than 50% of the Elected members plus the past President, which constitute 8 Elected members.
+Majority approval will be greater than 50% of the Elected members plus the past President.

 Directors and Editors are encouraged to participate in all SEAMUS Board meetings.